MicroscopyGuy/PingBoard/README.md

 **When can I try it?**
-I am working hard and hoping to have a beta version available to try in the next few weeks, once I have done some more work on the Frontend to support what I have recently added to the Backend.
+I am working hard and hope to have a beta version available to try in the next few weeks, once I have done some more work on the Frontend to support what I have recently added to the Backend.